khiav223577/active_model_cachers/README.md

   - if `array`, e.g. `[:create, :update]`: Clean the cache by any of specified actions.

   - Default value is `[:create, :update, :destroy]`

+### :foreign_key

+This option is needed only for caching assoication and need not to set if [expire_by](#expire_by) option is set to monitor association.
+Used for backtracing the cache key from cached objects.
+For examle, if `user` has_many `posts`, and cached the `posts` by user.id.
+When a post is changed, it needs to know which column to use (in this example, `user_id`) to clean the cache at user.

+  - Default value is `:id`

+  - Will be automatically determined if [expire_by](#expire_by) option is symbol.

+### :primary_key

+This option is needed to know which attribute should be passed to the parameter when you are using instance cacher.
+For example, if a query, named `email_valid?`, uses `user.email` as parameter, and you call it from instnace `user.cacher.email_valid?`.
+You need to tell it to pass `user.email` instead of `user.id` as the argument.

+  - Default value is `:id`